krdarrah/trigBoard_docs/docs/cellularProject.rst

 And just like the gateway, this board is also configured through the Configurator!
 On bootup, you'll see the LED flashing on the board (for 5min)- only when this is flashing can you connect to it from the Configurator.
 Only a few settings are needed:

 * Use the main WiFi Settings at the top of the configurator to connect to the private network.
 You can set this to use a static IP if you want, but I recommend DHCP (static IP box unchecked).
+For TCP version - would recommend static IP since the Monitor polls the gateway continuously.

 * Scroll down and enable UDP.
 All of these settings are not used, except the port.
 Most people use 1234, but if you're using something else, you can change here.
+TCP does not use any of these settings.

 ********************************
 mp3 files